49 day old child noted to have jaundice since the last 3 weeks.

 What I understood was that this is a 6 weeks old baby born at term and low

-birth weight, had some feeding difficulties and has persistent
+birth weight, had some feeding difficulties and has persistent jaundice

 that is direct.